Franciscojs01/Checkers/README.md

-# V1.0 Checkers game.
+# V1.1 Checkers game.
->This version have movements and capture.
+>This version you can win the game.